 Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling, and making felony arrests.
 They will generally have a good overall reputation for being a hard worker and a good officer.

 Additionally, teams participate in ongoing and continuous education and training on an almost weekly basis to remain fresh and maintain their certifications.

-Job Growth and Salary Outlook For Police K-9 Officers
+High Demand Recruitment and Salary Info For Police K-9 Officers

 Law enforcement, in general, continues to be an in-demand job around the United States, and agencies are devising plans to put more officers on the road despite budget cuts and constraints.